 Participation in school sponsored activities and college visitations with prior administrator or counselor approval are excused.

 Anticipated absences that have been requested in writing or by phone call to an administrator and approved in advance by the building administrator.
 An assignment form will be given to the student by the principal.
 This form will have to be signed by all of the student’s teachers before the trip absence occurs.

+Make-up work for an Excused Absence – It is a student’s personal responsibility to make-up missed assignments.
+Such work should be completed within two days of the student’s return to school.

 Unexcused Absence